Clairvoyant scheduling of random walks: Glossary

 \item[Potential wall] Whether a segment is a barrier or not depends only on symbols in the segment itself.
 However, whether a barrier is a wall depends on the environment.
 As introduced in Definition~\ref{def:potential-wall}, a segment is a \df{potential wall} when there is an environment making it a wall.

 \item[Power law convergence] Only used in the introduction.

 \item[Pure sequence] This concept is used only in the proof of Lemma~\ref{lem:cover}.

 \item[Rank of a wall] This is a value that classifies walls to help in the definition of the renormalization operation.
 Higher rank will mean lower bound on the probability.
-When forming mazery $\cM^{k+1}$ we will not delete all walls of mazery $\cM^{k}$, only the isolated walls of rank $\le\R^{*}$ (the so-called \df{light walls}).
+When forming mazery $\cM^{k+1}$ we will not delete all walls of mazery $\cM^{k}$, only walls of rank less than $\R^{*}$ (the so-called \df{light walls}), as well as certain heavy walls contained completely in light walls.
 Also, in forming compound walls one of the components will be light.

 \item[Rank lower bound $\R$] Introduced in~\ref{sec:mazery}, it is part of the definition of a mazery.
 In our series of mazeries $\cM^{k}$, we will have $\R_{1}<\R_{2}<\dotsm$.
 Actually, $\R_{k}$ grows exponentially with $k$, as defined in Section~\ref{sec:params} and above in the description of exponents.